microsoft/vscode-eslint/README.md

     "eslint.lintTask.options": "-c C:/mydirectory/.eslintrc.json --ignore-path C:/mydirectory/.eslintignore ."
   }
   ```
 - `eslint.packageManager`: controls the package manager to be used to resolve the ESLint library.
 This has only an influence if the ESLint library is resolved globally.
-Valid values are `"npm"` or `"yarn"` or `"pnpm"`.
+Valid values are `"npm"` or `"yarn"` or `"pnpm"` or `"cnpm"`.
 - `eslint.options`: options to configure how ESLint is started using the [ESLint CLI Engine API](http://eslint.org/docs/developer-guide/nodejs-api#cliengine).
 Defaults to an empty option bag.
   An example to point to a custom `.eslintrc.json` file is:
   ```json